GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceLHEF.md

 ---
-title: 'namespace LHEF'
+title: "namespace LHEF"
-description: 'Forward declaration to cut down on includes. '
+description: "Forward declaration to cut down on includes. "

 ---

-# LHEF
+# namespace LHEF

 Forward declaration to cut down on includes.
 [More...](#detailed-description)